j0lol/modulus/README.md

+# Modulus is a WIP and will probably never be finished.

 Modulus is a work-in-progress modular tool mod which tries to not replace vanilla tool systems & integrate with mods wherever possible.
 All tool manipulation is done **within the inventory**, where you break up your tool into parts and can freely change each part of the tool!

 To edit a tool, right it with a *tool hammer* in your inventory.
 This will convert it into a modular tool and put it in edit mode.
 In edit mode, a box will show around your tool.
 You can take items out of it like a bundle!
 Once you're done, hit the tool with the hammer again and it will be usable!